-Project/Programme Type Agriculture, Forestry and Other Land Use (AFOLU) project under the Reduced Emissions from Degradation and Deforestation (REDD+) mechanism.
+Project/Program Type Agriculture, Forestry and Other Land Use (AFOLU) project under the Reduced Emissions from Degradation and Deforestation (REDD+) mechanism.
 Description The project protects and restores 157,000 hectares of peatland rainforest, to help tackle climate change by ensuring the vast stores of carbon remain in the peat soil and biomass.
 In doing so, it works with local communities to improve wellbeing and develop sustainable sources of income, while also running conservation activity to safeguard the area's biodiversity.
 Location Mendawai, Kamipang, Seranau and Pulau Hanaut sub-districts of Katingan and Kotawaringin Timur districts, Central Kalimantan, Republic of Indonesia.
 Scale The project area (the carbon crediting area) encompasses 157,000 hectares of intact tropical peatland forest land.
+The wider project zone represents the area in which the project activities are implemented.
 It extends to the banks of the Mentaya River in the west and the Katingan River in the east, and encompasses bordering areas to the north and south of the project area, covering an area of 305,669 hectares.
 The project zone was selected based on the dominant ecological, landscape and socio-economic features and in particular to include the main river catchments and to encompass the land of 34 villages likely to be affected by the project.
 No additional areas beyond the project zone are expected to be directly affected by the project.
 Number of credits Issued Average of 7.5 million triple gold certified credits per year.